TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

-### Create Resource Parameter
+### Create Resource Parameters
-- Create parameters of a resource method.
+- Creates parameters of a resource method.
 - Existing resource parameters are deleted, and requested resource parameters are created.

 #### Request